RuPaul's Big Opening

-"RuPaul's Big Opening" (sometimes subtitled "Part 1") is the first episode of the sixth season of RuPaul's Drag Race.
+"RuPaul's Big Opening" (sometimes subtitled "Part 1") is the first episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on February 24, 2014.
-Adam Lambert and Mike Ruiz are guest hosts.

-Laganja Estranja wins the episode's mini-challenge, and BenDeLaCreme wins the main challenge.
-Kelly Mantle is eliminated from the competition after placing in the bottom two and losing a lip-sync against Vivacious to "Express Yourself" by Madonna.
+The episode's main challenge tasks the contestants with presenting three looks in a fashion show.
+Adam Lambert and Mike Ruiz are guest judges.
+BenDeLaCreme wins the main challenge.
+Kelly Mantle is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Vivacious to "Express Yourself" by Madonna.

 Episode

-Laganja Estranja wins the mini-challenge.
+BenDeLaCreme (left, pictured in 2014) win's the episode's main challenge; Kelly Mantle (right) is eliminated from the competition.

 Seven new contestants enter the Werk Room.
-RuPaul announces that this season will be a split premiere.
-For the first mini-challenge, the contestants participate in a photo shoot while jumping off a platform.
-Laganja Estranja wins the mini-challenge.
+RuPaul greets the group and announces that this season will be a split premiere.
+For the first mini-challenge, the contestants are tasked with participating in a photo shoot while jumping off a platform.
+Mike Ruiz is the photographer and members of the Pit Crew, including Shawn Morales, assist with the photo shoot.
+After reviewing the photographs, RuPaul declares Laganja Estranja the winner of the mini-challenge.

-For the main challenge, the contestants create an outfit inspired by a TV show.
+RuPaul then takes the group to a studio with a truck with of boxes and introduces the main challenge, which tasks the contestants with creating an outfit inspired by a TV show, using materials from a themed box.
+As the winner of the mini-challenge, Laganja Estranja is taken with assigning the TV shows to each contestant.
+Following are the contestants and TV shows: